thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 ### Build Only Once

 Delivery systems based on recompiling code and rebuilding binary artefacts for each environment are flawed.
-Every time we rebuild, we run the risk of introducing some differences.
+Every time we rebuild, we run the risk of introducing some differences (Farley and Humble 2011).
 The compiler version could be inconsistent, or its configuration.
 We could pick up different versions of third-party libraries.
 In essence, we wish to minimise the opportunities for errors to creep into the process (Farley 2007).

 This rebuilding antipattern violates two principles: [*Create a Repeatable, Reliable, Deterministic, and Efficient Process for Releasing Software*](#create-a-repeatable-reliable-deterministic-and-efficient-process-for-releasing-software) and [*Build on Foundations Known to be Sound*](#build-on-foundations-known-to-be-sound).